-South Dakota v.
-United States (No. 05-1428) - On May 8, 2006, the State of South Dakota filed its petition for cert to seek review of the U.S. Court of Appeals for the Eighth Circuit decision which also upheld the Secretary of the Interior's authority to take land into trust on behalf of Indians and Indian tribes.
+SOUTH DAKOTA v.
+UNITED STATES (No. 05-1428) - On May 8, 2006, the State of South Dakota filed its petition for cert to seek review of the U.S. Court of Appeals for the Eighth Circuit decision which also upheld the Secretary of the Interior's authority to take land into trust on behalf of Indians and Indian tribes.
 The Eighth Circuit held that 25 U.S.C. § 465 is not an unconstitutional delegation of legislative authority when viewed in the light of statutory goals and the legislative history of the Indian Reorganization Act.
-The United States' brief in opposition is due on June 12, 2006.
+The United States requested and was granted an extension of time to file their brief in opposition which is due on July 12, 2006.
 The Project is in contact with the Office of the Solicitor General in relation to both cases challenging the Secretary's authority.